ExceLint/ExceLint-core/README.md

     brew uninstall --force --ignore-dependencies node npm
     brew install node npm

+## Testing

+ExceLint comes with a range of test inputs.
+The simplest sanity check is to run on a single spreadsheet included in the distribution.

+    node dist/excelint-cli.js --input test/act3_lab23_posey.xlsx

+We manually audited a number of spreadsheets (from the "CUSTODES" suite); this annotations file is included in the `test` directory.
+When it is present in the current directory, `excelint-cli.js` will automatically use it.

+    cd test
+    node ../dist/excelint-cli.js --directory subjects_xlsx

 ## Technical Details

 The following technical paper describes how ExceLint works and includes